UDN

 DepthBiasBlend

-DepthBiasBlend is most commonly used in materials on sprite particles to remove the sharp edges occurring when the sprite intersects other geometry.
+The DepthBiasBlend expression is most commonly used in materials on sprite particles to remove the sharp edges occurring when the sprite intersects other geometry.
 Depth-biased blending compares the depth of src and dst pixels and uses a bias to determine the alpha to use for drawing the pixel.
 See DepthBiasBlendUsage for more information.

 Programmers: DepthBiasBlend is the least preferred of the depth-biased blending nodes because 1) it samples color and depth from the most recent frame/depthbuffer resolves (slow); 2) the blend is performed in shader code rather than via hardware blending (slow); and 3) DepthBiasBlend's texture input is via the Texture property rather than an arbitrary expression input.